 After a period of 2-3 years, these royalties are considered not distributable and are paid out to the top earners based on market share.
 The realization that artists like Drake could be paid out your unclaimed royalties is an eye-opening insight for many creators.

 The positive side is this usually urges creators to get their music publishing in order as soon as possible.
 And we don’t blame them; why would you want to give away your hard-earned royalties to millionaires who didn’t do the work?

 4. You Don’t Need to Register Your Works Globally Because Your Collection Society Will Do It for You.

 It’s very important for every creator to be affiliated with their home territory’s collection society.
 However, while some societies have reciprocal deals with other societies in the world, it’s not a guarantee that your CMO/PRO will register your work globally and collect the international royalties your work earns.

 Their focus is to register, track, and collect on works for their membership base in their local territory first and foremost.
 Because every society has different rules, regulations, and requirements, having a publisher ensures that creators are fully covered with global registration in order to access all of their royalty revenue streams.

-While we encounter a variety of misconceptions such as these on a daily basis, it only adds to how important it is to provide creators with valuable and impactful educational resources.
-We are proud of the resources we have created so far, but we know that we still have a lot of work to do, not only to demystify the fundamentals of music publishing but also to change the landscape for future creators.
+While we encounter a wide range of misconceptions like this on a daily basis, it only adds to how important it is to provide creators with valuable and impactful educational resources.
+We are proud of the resources we have created so far, but we know that we still have a lot of work to do — not only to demystify the fundamentals of music publishing, but also to change the landscape for future creators.